 Game of Thrones: The Card Game

 Rule Westeros as one of the major houses from this fantasy book series

 Based on George R.R.
-Martin’s original A Song of Ice and Fire books rather than the Game of Thrones TV show that followed, AGOT: The Card Game is neverless a perfect realisation of what makes the fantasy world of Westeros so bloody (in every sense of the word) brilliant.
+Martin’s original A Song of Ice and Fire books - much like the miniatures tabletop game - rather than the Game of Thrones TV show that followed, AGOT: The Card Game is neverless a perfect realisation of what makes the fantasy world of Westeros so bloody (in every sense of the word) brilliant.

 A competitive living card game where each player takes on the role of one of Westero’s seven houses, be they Stark, Lannister, Targaryen or one of the ones you choose if those good ones are all gone (this is a joke, we love you Greyjoys out there), AGOT: TCG lets you deploy your military and political might - in the form of cards - as you struggle over the Iron Throne.
 Like in the books and series, plots abound After a solid first edition, the more recent second edition of the game cut out the chaff and doubled down on what makes it worth picking up, and has continued to be supported with regular packs of cards and content since - though recent rumblings suggest the game’s long-running expansions may be coming to an end soon, so it’s definitely worth seeking them out before they require a Lannister’s fortune to buy.

 Bonus Mention - Android: Netrunner (because it’s dead, but great)